Release Date: February 16, 2012

 Six team leaders from Target stores served as judges for the final presentations: Nick Bowe, Dayna Bracy, Nancy Farrell, Katie Ferrari, Mike Pollutro and Nikki Royal.

 Minneapolis-based Target Corporation (NYSE:TGT) serves guests at 1,767 stores across the United States and at Target.com.
 The company will open its first stores in Canada in 2013.
 In addition, the company operates a credit card segment that offers branded proprietary credit card products.
 Since 1946, Target has given 5 percent of its income through community grants and programs; today, that giving equals more than $3 million a week.
-For more information about Target’s commitment to corporate responsibility, visit Target.com/hereforgood.
+For more information, visit target.com.

 The UB School of Management is recognized for its emphasis on real-world learning, community and economic impact, and the global perspective of its faculty, students and alumni.
 The school has been ranked by Bloomberg Businessweek, the Financial Times, Forbes, U.S. News & World Report and The Wall Street Journal for the quality of its programs and the return on investment it provides its graduates.
 For more information about the UB School of Management, visit mgt.buffalo.edu.